Skip to Content

 9400 Dufferin Ave., Riverside, CA 92504

 Once you arrive at this open-air museum, you’ll find a replica of a roadside fruit stand.
-There’s also a Visitor’s Center — open Fridays, Saturdays, and Sundays from 10:00 am to 4:00 pm — as well as plenty of picnic spots available too.
+There’s also a Visitor’s Center as well as plenty of picnic spots available.
 Take advantage of tastings and guided tours of the groves.
-Check the website for details.
+Check the website for details on hours and prices.

 Pennypickle’s Workshop — Temecula Children’s Museum